 There are a couple of statements that I have heard down through the years.
 One common statement is particularly from others outside the education field, and that is it must be difficult to teach a child to read.
 I’ve taught reading for many years, but I’ve never thought about it being easy or hard.
 The other common remark I hear is particularly from a parent whose child is struggling in reading and that is the parent doesn’t know where to begin or exactly what to do to help their child learn to read.
 Both of these statements have made me stop and think about the process I use from beginning to end when I get a non-reader.

-Here’s the first step in the process I take when a child is ready to learn to read.
+Here’s the first step in the process I take when a child is ready to learn to read [or an emerging reader].
 I administer a letter/sound assessment, as well as, have the child to independently write their ABC’s.
 This way I know what letters/sounds he or she knows.
 If he or she can identify 21/26 letters, 21/26 correct letter sounds, and is able to write 21/26 letters of the alphabet, then it is my clue to move on to step 1 in reading [see Teaching Reading Step 1].
 If the child knows less than 21 letters on any of these given assessments, then I remain there until the child scores 80% accuracy or above.

 If you have a child who has difficulty reading, or it is time to teach the child to read, download the free assessments I offer below.
 This way you can see exactly what the child knows and doesn’t know about the letters and sounds of the alphabet.